jColeChanged/jColeChanged.github.io/_posts/2021-2-21-numbers-programmers-should-know.md

 solid understanding of the [run time complexity](https://en.wikipedia.org/wiki/Big_O_notation) of the algorithms being used to write performant software.
 In particular they claim that the latency numbers associated with computer hardware are essential knowledge.
-Despite the claimed importance there is little factful information about this topic readily available online.
+Despite the claimed importance there is little factual information about this topic readily available online.

 The general assumption has been that the first viral spread of published numbers, originally posted in 2010, have changed, but not by a magnitude which would change our intuition.
 The current updates to the number which are popularly shared online are not the actual numbers, but numbers produced by a model.
-The degree to which they match reality has not been tested and primae facie investigation of the models claims makes me skeptical that the model is accurate especially as of 2021.
+The degree to which they match reality has not been tested and prima facie investigation of the model's claims makes me skeptical that the model is accurate especially as of 2021.

-This post is intended to [increase factfullness][destiny instinct] in software engineering by refreshing our knowledge of these now outdated numbers.
+This post is intended to [increase factfulness][destiny instinct] in software engineering by refreshing our knowledge of these now outdated numbers.

 It is also not just merely an update to these numbers, but an update with context.
 In prior times when these numbers have been shared they have been shared without much context being given to what the numbers mean in practice.
 What I hope to show is not just what the numbers are, but the changes in decision making that these numbers are supposed to motivate.

-Althought the numers have changed, there importance has only increased with time.
+Although the numbers have changed, their importance has only increased with time.
 In the past these numbers were important and we were also seeing our software become faster and faster on account of advances in hardware.
 In recent years the free lunch of hardware speed increases has been slowing.